-Related collections add support for editing many-to-many relationships with UI Builder.
-These are found when multiple entities from one collection are associated with multiple entities from another.
-They are modeled in a database via two tables related to a junction table.
+Related collections support the editing of many-to-many relationships in UI Builder.
+These are used when multiple entities from one collection are linked to multiple entities from another collection, commonly represented through a junction table.

 Collections Representation